 Having had security systems growing up and later, in our own house, I can tell you they are annoying and expensive.
 When that alarm gets tripped, it’s incredibly loud.
 And then the police show up about 5 minutes later if you’re not quick about calling in a false alarm.
 Still, they provide the peace of mind you might be looking for, depending on your situation.

-You could also invest in a Ring standalone camera.
-I believe this new Ring device will eventually become the default-standard issue floodlight solution.
+You could also invest in a Ring or Nest standalone camera/floodlight.
 When mounted high above vulnerable entry points, the presence of a camera is a potent deterrent.
 Some use dummy cameras that aren’t actively monitored.

 Ring cameras can be set up to record whenever someone walks into view of the sensor.
 There is a fee though, of $30 per Ring device per year.
 For $3 a month, again, the peace of mind is worth the trade-off.

 Short of installing a moat and drawbridge, there isn’t anything you can do that’s 100% guaranteed to keep out thieves.
 Sometimes the babysitter will make off with valuables.
 Or, your kids will have friends over who have sticky fingers.

 But you can use common sense.
 Build relationships with your neighbors.
 Let them know when you’ll be away and offer to watch after their place when they’re away.
 Creating a network within your neighborhood is crucial.
 We’ve had prowlers caught in the act on our block (garage break-ins are more common in alley network urban areas) thanks to neighbors spotting something next door.

 Encourage your tenants to branch out in their neighborhood and participate in block events, like National Night Out.

 The investments a landlord should make don’t amount to much here.
 We can make money with rental properties and ensure tenant safety at the same time.